 Potato Chips And Caviar Onion Dip

-We love it when two very different ingredients get together like one of those wacky buddy comedies where, like, a CEO and a 10-year-old girl team up to solve a crime.
+I love it when two very different ingredients get together like one of those wacky buddy comedies where, like, a CEO and a 10-year-old team up to solve a crime.
 That’s sort of the same principle behind the caviar/potato chip duo in this wonderful new dish at Sweet Liberty.
 The house-made potato chips are thicker than your average chip, super crunchy, and great for scooping up heaps of the caviar-topped onion dip.
 It goes well with just about any drink on Sweet Liberty’s new cocktail menu, which is outstanding per usual.

 Cinnamon Roll Ice Cream Sandwich